feelmode412/wa-programming-standards/readme.md

 #### 5.2 Default Data

 A *default data* record is a database record which is needed by our application UIs or functionalities during pre-production phases.
 Like *system data*, it is created in development phase and included in [migrations](http://laravel.com/docs/4.2/migrations#creating-migrations) (not [seeds](http://laravel.com/docs/4.2/migrations#database-seeding)).
-It can be deleted by end users in production.
+But, it can be deleted by end users in production.

 Examples: